 Personal safety advice

-UK Athletics in cooperation with the Home Country Athletics Federations have published updated safety advice for runners and joggers as well as suggested guidance for non-runners.
+UK Athletics in cooperation with the Home Country Athletics Federations has published updated advice for runners and joggers to ensure they are running safely.
+They have also included suggested guidance for non-runners.

-The advice was refreshed following some recent high-profile cases of harassment of athletes training in public areas.
-Any abuse or threats against athletes whilst training are completely unacceptable, and the safety guidelines published are to support athletes, recreational runners and other sports people exercising in public to feel prepared for any eventuality.
+The safety guidelines in running were refreshed following recent high-profile cases of harassment of athletes training in public areas.
+Any abuse or threats against runners are completely unacceptable.
+The safety guidelines published aim to support athletes, recreational runners and other participants exercising in public to feel prepared for any eventuality.

-In addition – guidance for non-runners has been published to highlight how some behaviours may cause harm or upset, even unintentionally.
-The guidance is summarised below; click here to download the full document (PDF 1MB)
+In addition – there is guidance for non-runners to highlight how some behaviours may cause harm or upset, even unintentionally.
+Explore the running advice to ensure you are running safely.
+Find the summarised guidance below; click here to download the full document (PDF 1MB)

 - Run in daylight, but if that’s not possible then stay on well-lit routes or even use a head torch.